New York extends waiting period for some gun purchases

 The change signed into law Monday by Democratic Gov. Andrew Cuomo will apply when a federal instant background check returns inconclusive results for a potential gun buyer.

 Instant background checks are used to instantly approve or deny gun purchases.
-When the system turns up details requiring further scrutiny, dealers are directed to delay the sale.
+Under the old rules, when the system turns up details requiring further scrutiny, dealers were directed to delay the sale for three days.
+After that, the sale could proceed, even if the background check wasn’t complete.

-The state’s new 30-day wait will give authorities time to run deeper background checks.
-Gun control advocates say the required three-day federal waiting period isn’t always long enough.
-They also say longer waiting periods offer a “cooling off” period that can discourage rash acts of violence.
+The state’s new 30-day wait will give federal authorities more time for deeper checks.
+Gun control advocates also say longer waiting periods offer a “cooling off” period that can discourage rash acts of violence.

-According to the Giffords Law Center to Prevent Gun Violence, some 3,800 people each year are able to complete a firearm purchase after the three-day waiting period, even if the background check is ongoing.
+According to the Giffords Law Center to Prevent Gun Violence, more than 4,800 people purchased firearms in 2017 after the three-day waiting period but before the background check was completed.

 “Stronger background checks will help keep guns away from dangerous people,” said Sen. Michael Gianaris, D-Queens and the Senate sponsor of the bill.

+Tom King, president of the New York State Rifle and Pistol Association, said the new law isn’t necessary.
+The three-day waiting period worked well, he said, and lawmakers extended for reasons that were largely political.

+“This is just feel-good legislation,” he said.
+“This is something that the governor and the politicians are saying will make you safer.
+That’s hogwash.”

-The change, which applies to all federally licensed gun dealers in the state, will take effect in September.
+The change, which applies to all gun dealers in the state, will take effect in September.

 Cuomo also signed legislation Monday that bans bump stocks, devices that increase the firing pace of semi-automatic weapons.
 Bump stocks are already banned at the federal level.